kalliope-project/kalliope/Docs/dev_env_install.md

 ```

 ### Test your env
-Run the follwing command to capture audio from your microphone
+Run the following command to capture audio from your microphone
 ```
+rec test.wav
 ```

 Then play the recorded audio file
 ```
+play test.wav
 ```

 ## Installation